-How to become a pilot in the USA
+How to Become a Commercial Pilot in the U.S.A.

-- You will need a Commercial Pilot License & 1,500 flying hours to earn your Airline Transport Pilot Certificate to fly for an airline
+- You will need a Commercial Pilot License and 1,500 flying hours to earn your Airline Transport Pilot Certificate and become an airline pilot

 - It takes an average of 10-22.5 months to complete your flight school training - depending on the program you choose - before going on to obtain your 1,500 flying hours

 - What does it take to become a commercial pilot?
 You will undertake FAA (Federal Aviation Administration) approved pilot training courses, and programs Nationally Accredited by the Accrediting Commission of Career Schools and Colleges

 - Our Accelerated Airline Pilot Track (AAPT) can be the most direct route to becoming a pilot.
 The Flight Instructor Certificate with Instrument Rating (CFI-I) means on graduation you will be guaranteed an interview to become a Certified Flight Instructor (CFI) with L3Harris in Sanford

 - Alongside the qualifications and requirements to be an airline pilot, you will need passion, self-discipline, technical aptitude, problem-solving skills, teamwork, spatial awareness, and the ability to make decisions under pressure to become a successful pilot